undergrad-partner-school

 Student Services

-Chattahoochee Valley Community College provides a number of services necessary for a comfortable and safe life on campus.
+Chattahoochee Valley Community College offers a number of services vital for a pleasant and safe life on campus.

-There are 24-hour emergency phone and alarm devices.
-There is a security patrol that operates around the clock.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There is a security patrol available 24/7.
 All in all, campus life at Chattahoochee Valley Community College is rich and vibrant and provides everything most students need.

 Career Services